min69u/Reforestation/README.md

-## Where do young cows eat lunch?
-In the calf-ateria.
+## Why did the teddy bear say “no” to dessert?
+Because she was stuffed.